Student Handbook

 The following outcomes can be implemented by the SSAO as a result of finding a violation in the formal investigation process or as part of an agreed upon alternative conflict resolution.
 These outcomes are intended to develop an educational and restorative experience for individuals engaging with the conduct process.
 These outcomes may also be put in place to ensure safety of the individual and/or the CCCS community.
 Outcomes will be effective immediately upon notice to the student, except that the SSAO may delay or stay the effective date, in their discretion, upon request from the student (e.g., it may be appropriate to stay an outcome pending the resolution of an appeal).

-- Building/Access Restriction: The student will be denied access to specific campus locations, from one to three semesters or one academic year.
+- Building/Access Restriction: The student will be denied access to specific campus locations.

 - Restriction on Visitation Privileges: Restrictions that may be imposed on a residence hall student or non-residence hall student.
 The parameters of the restriction will be specified.

-- Eligibility Restriction: The student is deemed “not in good standing” with the College for a specified period of time, from one to three semesters or one academic year.
-Specific limitations or exceptions may be granted by the SSAO, and terms of this outcome may include, but are not limited to, the following:
+- Eligibility Restriction: The student is deemed “not in good standing” with the College for a specified period of time.
+The SSAO may grant specific limitations or exceptions, and terms of this outcome may include, but are not limited to, the following:

 - Ineligibility to hold any office in any student organization recognized by the College or maintain an elected or appointed office at the College.